mattmaynes2/aria/hub/exchange/test/TestPlan.md

 ## Startup

 The server should start up and connect to a port for communication.
 The default port that should be connected to is 7600.
+The server should accept a command line input for the port with the flag `-p` or `--port`.

+## Device Status

+The exchange should be able to formulate a request for a device's status.